 The benefit year runs from 1 July to 30 June.
 Annual maximums apply within this period.
 All claims are debited against the benefit maximums for the benefit year in which the treatment was incurred.
 All benefits are calculated including GST.

 All Benefits for all Plans apply for any treatment from 1 July 2012.
 These will be reviewed from time to time at the discretion of the Police Health Plan Board.
 Any changes will be placed on our website.

 For further details please refer to the Membership Conditions.

 $2,500 payable on the death of a Police Health Plan member.

 The Police Health Plan Benefit will be paid to the next of kin who is responsible for the deceased's affairs, including the deceased's funeral arrangements.
 If there is any dispute about who should receive the Benefit, the matter will be referred to the Police Welfare Fund.
-Payment will ber made to whomever, at the Fund's discretion, generally this will be the Estate of the deceased.
+The benefit will be paid to whomever at the discretion of the Fund - generally this will be the Estate of the deceased.